swimlane/swimlane-python/docs/examples/client.rst

         max_retries=3,
         retry_interval=10 # in seconds
     )
-The :meth:`swimlane.Swimlane.request` method can also accept the optional retry options that will override the global defaults for the single request.
+The ``swimlane.Swimlane.request``` method can also accept the optional retry options that will override the global defaults for the single request.

 .. code-block:: python